HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ### Accessibility on the mobile web

 The pandemic forced humans around the world to isolate themselves from friends, family, and community.
-The number of persons facing disabilities also increased due to [post-COVID conditions](https://www.hhs.gov/civil-rights/for-providers/civil-rights-covid19/guidance-long-covid-disability/index.html#footnote10_0ac8mdc).
+The number of persons facing disabilities also increased due to <a hreflang="en" href="https://www.hhs.gov/civil-rights/for-providers/civil-rights-covid19/guidance-long-covid-disability/index.html#footnote10_0ac8mdc">post-COVID conditions</a>.
 This shift forced digital spaces to the new default as in-person services, commerce, and communication were disrupted.

 The goal of accessibility is to create web experiences which provide feature and information parity to all users.
 Users on the mobile benefit from accessibility as accessibility practices make information available to people using slow internet connections, or who have limited or expensive data plans.

-#### ARIA Roles
+#### ARIA roles

 Accessible Rich Internet Applications (ARIA) is a set of attributes that supplement HTML so that commonly used interactions and widgets can be passed to assistive technologies.
-These attributes are also [useful to search engines in understanding  page content](https://webaim.org/blog/web-accessibility-and-seo/).
+These attributes are also <a hreflang="en" href="https://webaim.org/blog/web-accessibility-and-seo/">useful to search engines in understanding  page content</a>.

 When a site is accessed using assistive technology, an element's ARIA role communicates information about how the user can interact.